liander-medeiros/lienv-py/README.md

 ## TODO

-- [ ] Add boolean parsing
-- [ ] Parse dict without using eval
-- [ ] Parse list without using eval
-- [ ] Parse tuple without using eval
+- [ ] Parse types without directly using python's eval
 - [ ] Implement unit tests in Rust
-- [ ] Figure out how to test the resulting function in Python
+- [ ] Figure out how to test the Python module
 - [ ] Change default integers and floats to 32 bit based on architecture
 - [ ] Add wrappers for unsigned integer parsing
 - [ ] Add wrappers for 8 and 16 bit numbers